Pseudoplatystoma corruscans

 Pseudoplatystoma corruscans, known commonly as the spotted sorubim, spotted surubí, or pintado, is a species of long-whiskered catfish.
-P. corruscans can reach a total length (TL) of 160 to 200 centimeters and weigh in at 120 kilograms, with females typically achieving greater size than males.
+P. corruscans can reach a total length (TL) of 160 to 200 cm and weigh in at 120 kg, with females typically achieving greater size than males.
 As with other species of Pseudoplatystoma, the spotted sorubim is distributed in Neotropical South American rivers, with its range specific to the La Plata and São Francisco basins.

 Description

 The spotted sorubim is notable for the extensive spotting that covers its length and fins.
 The dorsal coloration is a dark olive brown, with lighter cream to white coloration on the ventral side.
 The head is wide and depressed, and the fish displays an overall fusiform body shape.
 The mouth spans the width of the head and contains groupings of small teeth.
 Characteristic of catfish, two maxillary barbels protrude from the longer upper jaw, and another pair aligns with the lower jaw.
 The sorubim gains swimming power primarily through its caudal fin, moving the length of the body in a fluid side-to-side motion that enables it to rapidly strike prey.

 Spotted sorubim are piscivorous, feeding on fish and other organisms when the opportunity arises.
 They are nocturnal and hunt at night or in otherwise obscured conditions, allowing them to best remain under cover and ambush prey.